ivelichkovich/k8s-helper/kubernetes-imports/README.md

 #!/bin/bash

 #pre commit hook that runs custom import ordering for kubernetes
-#custom ordering is zero-path deps, then space, then other deps, then space, then k8s.io deps
+#custom import ordering is zero-path deps, then space, then other deps, then space, then k8s.io deps
 for changedFile in $(git diff --name-only --cached --relative) do
-	goimports -w -local k8s.io $changedFile
+	goimports -w -local k8s.io $changedFile || true go fmt $changedFile || true
 	git add $changedFile
 done
 ```